Find Affordable College Courses

 7 Yearly Graduations

 The 6th most popular school in the country for educational evaluation and research majors who are seeking their master's degree is Missouri Western State University.
 Each year, around 4,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,900 per year, while in-state graduate students, on average, pay $6,840 per year.
-During the 2020-2021 academic year, 7 people received their master's degree in educational evaluation and research from Missouri Western.
-Of these students, 86% were women and 14% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $7,740 per year, while in-state graduate students, on average, pay $7,650 per year.
+During the most recent year for which we have data, 7 people received their master's degree in educational evaluation and research from Missouri Western.

 5 Yearly Graduations